Vedansh-Sethi/soteria/README.md

 # Soteria

-- This is a custom implementation of blockchain architecture inspired from the v0.1 of BTC
+- This is an implementation of blockchain inspired from the book programming bitcoin